What is an eyelid lift blepharoplasty?

-An Eyelid Surgery (blepharoplasty) is a great way to restore youthfulness to droopy or baggy eyes.
+An eyelid surgery (blepharoplasty) is a great way to restore youthfulness to droopy or baggy eyes.
 People who have this problem frequently complain of looking tired or angry.
 This is the result of the signs of aging and genetics.
-An eyelid lift (blepharoplasty) will address the upper and/or the lower eyelids to reverse these signs.
+An eyelid lift will address the upper and/or the lower eyelids to reverse these signs.

 How is an eyelid lift performed?

-We can combine both the upper and lower blepharoplasty procedures with other facial plastic surgery procedures such as a facelift, brow lift, or neck lift.
-The end result is total facial rejuvenation.
+We can combine both the upper and lower blepharoplasty procedures with other types of facial plastic surgery in Pasadena, such as a facelift, brow lift, or neck lift.
+The result is total facial rejuvenation.

 What is the recovery from Eyelid Surgery like?

-There is to be no strenuous activity or heavy lifting for up to 3 weeks.
+Patients should not engage in strenuous activity or heavy lifting for up to 3 weeks.
 However, most patients feel ready to return to work between 7 and 10 days following surgery.
 At that point, you can use makeup to conceal any bruising, if present.
-Use sunglasses to protect your eyes from sun damage.
+Use sun protection such as sunglasses, hats, and sunscreen to protect your eyes and skin.

 Risks and Complications